 Blackwater Junction vicinity.
 From Blackwater Junction, tracks go up to the Waiopehu Ridge and the Gable End Ridge.
 Riverbed travel takes you up the Ōhau River to South Ōhau Hut and beyond, passing the north branch of the Ōhau River and Deception Spur on the way. [revised March 2017]

 Seventy-five metres inside the bush from the Park boundary steps, the track to Waiopehu, marked on the topo map as "Te Araroa Trail", climbs steeply for a few minutes to gain the spur-crest, then somewhat more gently thereafter.
 The branch track coming directly from the Blackwater Junction is passed after 50 minutes, and 30 minutes further brings a stream crossing.
 This was the site of an old track-work camp – 75 m along the spurlet on the TR.
-A good hour from the track-work stream brings the site of Edwards Shelter.
+A good hour from the track-work stream brings the site of the now vanished Edwards Shelter.

 From Waiopehu poles mark the route to Twin Peak, with its memorial trig, and a deepish saddle leads to Richards Knob, a good hour from Waiopehu Hut.
 (From here the Gable End Ridge leads to Blackwater Junction, an important escape route from Te Matawai if the rivers are too high.)